awmob/ebayapi/README.md

 # ebayapi
 Some PHP scripts to help manage ebay listings and ebay messaging.
-The code is a raw assembly of various scripts written over the years.
+The code is a VERY raw assembly of various scripts written over the years, for internal business use only.
+Use at your peril!

 1. Install both folders in root server folder